Ask a doctor about a prescription for ETORICOXIB PENSA 90 mg FILM-COATED TABLETS

 Do not drive if you experience dizziness or somnolence.

 Do not take more than the recommended dose for your condition.
 Your doctor will want to discuss your treatment from time to time.
-It is essential to use the lowest dose that controls your pain and do not take Etoricoxib for longer than necessary.
-This is because the risk of myocardial infarction and stroke could increase after prolonged treatment, especially with high doses.
+It is important that you use the lowest dose that controls your pain and you should not take Etoricoxib for longer than necessary.
+This is because the risk of heart attacks and strokes might increase after prolonged treatment, especially with high doses.

-There are different doses available for this medication, and depending on your condition, your doctor will prescribe the tablet with the dose that is suitable for you.
+There are different doses available for this medicine, and depending on your condition, your doctor will prescribe the tablet with the dose that is suitable for you.

 The recommended dose is: